Opinion polling for the 1993 Spanish general election: Voting intention estimates

 The table below lists nationwide voting intention estimates.
 Refusals are generally excluded from the party vote percentages, while question wording and the treatment of "don't know" responses and those not intending to vote may vary between polling organisations.
 When available, seat projections determined by the polling organisations are displayed below (or in place of) the percentages in a smaller font; 176 seats were required for an absolute majority in the Congress of Deputies.

 Voting preferences

-Polls shown below show the recording of raw responses for each party as a percentage of total responses before disregarding those who opted to abstain and prior to the adjusting for the likely votes of those who were undecided to obtain an estimate of vote share.
-The highest percentage figure in each polling survey is displayed in bold, and the background shaded in the leading party's colour.
-In the instance that there is a tie, then no figure is shaded.
+The table below lists raw, unweighted voting preferences.

+Victory preference

+The table below lists opinion polling on the victory preferences for each party in the event of a general election taking place.

+Victory likelihood

+The table below lists opinion polling on the perceived likelihood of victory for each party in the event of a general election taking place.